crycode-de/ioBroker.canbus/README.md

 ### **WORK IN PROGRESS**

 * (crycode-de) Node.js >= 20 and <23, Admin >= 7.4.10 required
+* (crycode-de) Optimized admin layout for smaller devices and added a warning on very small devices
 * (crycode-de) Updated dependencies

 ### 2.1.1 (2024-11-04)